dtonon/stacker-beep/README.md

 # Stacker Beep

-Use this command line utility to be informed, with a *beep*, about new content of Stacker.news, filtering by authors, topics, domains and territory.
+Use this command line utility to be informed, with a *beep* or via *Nostr DMs*, about new content of Stacker.news, filtering by authors, topics, domains and territory.
 A mute list is also supported.

 ![](screen.png)

 ## Nostr notification

 Nostr notifications via DM are available using the *-nostr-from* and *-nostr-to* options.
-This is useful to run Stacker Beep in headless mode, either remotely or in the local PC with a background process, to route notifications to the preferred Nostr client.
+This is useful to run Stacker Beep in headless mode, either remotely or in a local PC with a background process, to route notifications to your preferred Nostr client.

 For `-nostr-from` use a random key, **not** your private key.
 A static key, versus random generated ones, is useful to have all the notifications in a single conversation, so avoid spamming your inbox.